Kiwoito Africa Safaris

 Habitat: Alpine Desert

-We continue to the east up a ridge and then head southeast towards the Lava Tower – a 300 ft tall volcanic rock formation.
-Then we divert from the main trail to Moir Hut, a little-used site on the base of Lent Hills.
-A variety of walks are available on Lent Hills making this an excellent acclimatization opportunity.
-Shira Plateau is one of the highest plateaus on earth.
+We continue east up a ridge before heading southeast to the Lava Tower, a 300-foot-tall volcanic rock formation.
+Then we deviate from the main trail to Moir Hut, a little-used location at the base of Lent Hills.
+Lent Hills offers a variety of walks, making it an excellent acclimatization opportunity.
+Shira Plateau is one of Earth’s highest plateaus.

 Day 5: Moir Hut to Buffalo Camp